 – Our individual human experience rests upon what Jung called the Collective Unconscious, the archetypal dimension of inherited memory that connects us to all beings.

-Analysis is not just a method of decreasing symptoms or solving problems, but is a path to a more vital and integrated version of ourselves and a clearer vision of our place in the world.
+Analysis is not just a method of decreasing symptoms or solving problems, but is a path to a more authentic, vital, and complete version of ourselves and a clearer vision of our place in the world.
 Jungian analysis uses dreams, fantasies, symptoms, and daily life experiences to uncover and understand the unconscious influences which shape our experience.
 In addition to classical Jungian Analysis, I also have been trained in Jungian Sandplay Therapy.
 For in-person clients, this is a holistic, non-rational form of therapy that reaches a profound level of the psyche and is a wonderful adjunct to traditional analysis.